 This course offers advanced study and application of Culinary Principles I to polish and perfect the techniques of food preparation and cookery emphasizing high standards for food preparation.
 Two hours lecture and four hours laboratory per week.
-Credit, four semester hours goods, pies, cakes, cookies, and quick breads and use and care for equipment.
-Two hours lecture and two hours laboratory per week.
-Credit, three semester hours.
+Credit, four semester hours.